 Low-interest loans up to $2 million would also be available to businesses for physical damage and economic loss as a result of the flooding.

-From Tribune files: July 2017 storms soak La Crosse area
+From Tribune files: Storms soaked La Crosse area one year ago this week

 No one was injured but nearly every major roadway was damaged by thunderstorms that pounded the La Crosse region Wednesday night and Thursday …